triptease/schema/README.md

 ### Reservation

-After identifying the Hotel the next most important data you can provide is the reservation information after a customer completes their booking.
+After identifying the hotel, the next-most important data you can provide is the reservation information after a customer completes their booking.

 #### JSON-LD Example